learn-co-curriculum/reading-ios-variables-and-data-types/README.md

 */
 ```

-Commenting has its usefulness but in general should be treated as a last resort.
+Commenting is useful for documenting behavior that isn't immediately obvious, but it is not a substitute for well-written code.
 Learn to keep your commenting to a minimum and use the code itself to document your intent.

 ### Choose Descriptive Variable Names Instead